falkr/thesis-tips/tips.md

 The introduction should include a summary of the work and its main content and arguments, similarly to the abstract, but in much more depth and also more details.
 In contrast to the abstract, an introduction should contain a motivation for your work.

-After the introduction, the reader must know *why* you have done the work, *why* it is interesting, *what* they main points are and *how* you have structured the presentation and discussion in the remaining chapters.
+After reading the introduction, the reader must know *why* you have done the work, *why* it is interesting, *what* they main points are and *how* you have structured the presentation and discussion in the remaining chapters.

 ## The Background Chapters